 Thousands of new immigrants arrive in Toronto every month, looking for jobs, housing and social support.
 Working Skill Centre’s settlement services help newcomers like you learn about the basics of settling in Canada.
 Get started on the right track with us and discover the many resources available to ease your adjustment into your new community.

-Funded in part by Ministry of Citizenship & Immigration’s Newcomer Settlement Program we serve over 3,200 new Canadians annually.
+Funded in part by Ministry of Citizenship, Immigration and International Trade’s Settlement Program we serve over 2,000 new Canadians annually.
 Our information/referral services and solution-focused counselling are integrated into all of our activities and in every aspect of the work we do here at WSC.

 Join us for our FREE Citizenship Test Preparation Program where we will help you work through the free study guide provided by Citizenship and Immigration Canada.